LlinksRechts/mousefwd/README.md

 running the X display manager.

 ## Installation
-Mousefwd needs gobject-introspection, cairo, and xlib.
+Mousefwd needs gobject-introspection, cairo, and xlib on both the sender and the receiver.
 These can usually be installed via the packages `python3-gi`, `python3-gi-cairo`, and `python3-xlib` in your package manager.

 ## Usage
 The application is passed an SSH host to forward inputs to, for example